Am I a Candidate for Dental Implants Quincy, MA

 Am I a candidate for dental implants if I have cavities?

 Not yet, but you can be.
 In our dental office, we can treat your cavities by removing tooth decay and restoring your teeth.
 We can complete this procedure fairly quickly and decide if the teeth are healthy enough or if dental implants are necessary.
-At Premier Dental of Quincy and Milton, we also want to ensure your mouth is healthy prior to starting a procedure of this magnitude.
+At Core Dental Group and Implants Center, we also want to ensure your mouth is healthy prior to starting a procedure of this magnitude.

 Am I a candidate for dental implants if my teeth fell out a long time ago?